wazuh/wazuh-packages/solaris/packer/README.md

-Automated Wazuh Solaris10 packages using vagrant
+Automated Wazuh Solaris packages using vagrant
 ==================

-In this repository, you can find the necessary tools to build a Wazuh package for Solaris 10 using vagrant.
+In this repository, you can find the necessary tools to build a Wazuh package for Solaris 10 and 11 using vagrant.

 ## Tools needed to build the package